-Welcome back!
-I hope you had a wonderful summer and are excited for the start of a new academic year.
-As we begin Fall Quarter, I want to share information about important activities underway in the Western Libraries as well as recent accomplishments.
+Happy New Year.
+I hope you had a wonderful winter break and are excited for the start of 2018.
+As we begin Winter Quarter, I want to share information about important activities underway in the Western Libraries as well as recent accomplishments.

 Exciting physical changes in the Hacherl Research & Writing Studio on the second floor of Haggard Hall are now complete.
 The Studio integrates academic support for research, writing, and reading literacies in a vibrant learning environment staffed by experts.
-The third and final phase of the project – a glass-walled workshop and group project area – was installed in winter quarter.
-Less than two years old, the Studio welcomed over 60,000 repeat visitors last academic year.
+The third and final phase of the project – a glass-walled workshop and group project area – was installed last year.
+Less than two years old, the Studio welcomed over 60,000 repeat visitors in 2016-2017.
 Students come to use the flexible furnishings and mobile technologies, to work on academic projects by themselves or with others, and to seek academic support from the Studio’s expert staff.
 The Libraries is grateful to Cindy, Don, and Adam Hacherl; Dave and Ann Mann; and Dick, Melinda, and Laura Hearsey for the generous financial support that made the new Studio possible.

-This fall, the Libraries will open a dedicated space for graduate students in Wilson Library 562/564.
-The new Graduate Research and Writing Studio will offer innovative, peer-to-peer teaching and learning services aimed at enhancing academic literacies and graduate student success.
-The new space will support collaborative work for research and assessment, outreach, and curriculum planning.
-It will allow Studio staff to meet with graduate students, their advisors, and campus partners.
-The Graduate Studio will accommodate consultations with graduate student groups and online and phone consultations with graduate students studying in other locations.
+This past fall, the Libraries opened a dedicated space for graduate students in Wilson Library 562/564.
+The new Graduate Research and Writing Studio offers innovative, peer-to-peer teaching and learning services aimed at enhancing academic literacies and graduate student success.
+The new space supports collaborative work for research and assessment, outreach, and curriculum planning.
+It allows Studio staff to meet with graduate students, their advisors, and campus partners.
+The Graduate Studio accommodates consultations with graduate student groups and online and phone consultations with graduate students studying in other locations.
 I am extremely pleased with this latest phase in the Libraries teaching and learning services, and I look forward to sharing more news about the Graduate Research and Writing Studio in future messages.

-Also in Fall Quarter, the Mann Family Skybridge will receive a much-needed facelift.
-Thanks to a generous gift from Dave and Ann Mann and Ann’s mother, Sally Thompson, the Libraries will replace all of the furniture in the Skybridge.
+Also in Fall Quarter, the Mann Family Skybridge received a much-needed facelift.
+Thanks to a generous gift from Dave and Ann Mann and Ann’s mother, Sally Thompson, the Libraries replaced all of the furniture in the Skybridge.
 In keeping with other library facilities projects, Western students consulted on the furniture’s selection.

 The new digital content currently includes: